prometheus/statsd_exporter/README.md

 See [Tags](https://docs.datadoghq.com/developers/dogstatsd/data_types/#tagging)
 in the DogStatsD documentation for the concept description and [Datagram Format](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell/).
-Note that this tagging style is incompatible with the original `statsd` implementation, you will be unable to use it as a repeater in front of the statsd-to-prometheus exporter.
+If you encounter problems, note that this tagging style is incompatible with the original `statsd` implementation.

-Although you can use both name-appended tags (Librato or InfluxDB) and metric-appended tags simultaneously, this is not recommended.
-If you do, be aware that DogStatsD `name=value` pairs will take priority over Librato tags with the same name.

-Tags without values (`#some_tag`) are not supported and will be dropped.
+Be aware: If you mix tag styles (e.g., Librato/InfluxDB with DogStatsD), the exporter will consider this an error and the sample will be discarded.
+Also, tags without values (`#some_tag`) are not supported and will be ignored.

 ## Building and Running